wayfair-incubator/aux-eng-playbook/src/docs/running/executing.md

 a good idea to prime the meeting room by restating goals and progress on them.
 A host team for an engagement and engineers engaging have a great opportunity here to celebrate success and reflect on what could be improved.
-By the end of the meeting you ought to have established key takeaways, ways to improve engagements generally or specifically in process and minutia about engagement methodology.
+By the end of the meeting we ought to have established key takeaways, ways to improve engagements generally or specifically in process and minutia about engagement methodology.

 ## Project NPS

-At the same time as the Project retro we send out an NPS survey to ask the host team how likely they would be to recommend AuxEng.
+At the same time as the Project retro we send out an [NPS survey](https://www.salesforce.com/eu/learning-centre/customer-service/calculate-net-promoter-score/) to ask the host team how likely they would be to recommend AuxEng.

 We use NPS to give us a quick overview on how the project went; it is an important metric for us to drive up or keep level over time.
 We find ways to